jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/MapContainers/task.md

 [`std::multimap`](http://en.cppreference.com/w/cpp/container/multimap) offers the same functionality as `std::map`, but it allows duplicate keys.

 Note that searching with `find()` can only be performed using a key.
-There is no way to search by a value, other than iterating through the whole container.
+There is no way to search by a value other than iterating through the whole container.

 Both `std::set` and `std::map` are not stored in a contiguous memory block.
 Therefore, while the following code works for `std::vector`: